shrekdad/cheese/README.md

 ### todo

-better sorting
+remote index file?

 colorful grid and new toolbar

-update *chn* for Chinese(C71)
 code review for card and parser
 support tag
 support filter
+edit status with selection